sneakybikimeh/CS2-Practice_GUI/README.md

 # Usage
-- A self explanatory documentation will be displayed into the GUI in your console under this format :
+- A self explanatory documentation will be displayed on the GUI in your console under this format :

         VARS (STATUS) | CycleCmd / ToggleOnCmd / ToggleOffCmd